-I was chatting with Li, another school mum about a forthcoming international food festival at school.
-I mentioned that I’d make some shallot cake, a traditional snack from Northern China.
-There were twinkles in Li’s eyes.
-“For one of my birthdays,” Li said, “my mother made three pieces of those really tasty flaky shallot pancakes.
+I was discussing the upcoming international food festival at school with Li, another mom from the school community.
+I mentioned my plan to make shallot cake, a beloved traditional snack from Northern China.
+Li’s eyes lit up with excitement.
+“For one of my birthdays,” Li reminisced, “my mother made three pieces of those incredibly delicious flaky shallot pancakes.
 I asked why there were only three pieces.
-To make these pancakes for my birthday, mum used up every drop of cooking oil in the house.
-Those days, cooking oil was rationed in China.”
+She explained that to make those pancakes for my birthday, she used up every last drop of cooking oil in the house.
+Back then, cooking oil was rationed in China.

 Yes, I remember ‘those days’.